AFA Advising Frequently Asked Questions

-The North Carolina Community College System and the UNC System Institutions have a Statewide Articulation Agreement for seamless transfer for students who begin visual arts studies at a community college and then transfer to one of the UNC BFA visual arts programs.
-The following UNC institutions accept the AFA degree coursework (60 credit hours) based upon successful admission to the visual arts program and earning C or above on all courses.
+The North Carolina Community College System and the UNC System have a Comprehensive Articulation Agreement for seamless transfer for students who begin visual arts studies at a community college and then transfer to a BFA visual arts program at a UNC institution.
+The following UNC schools accept the AFA degree coursework (60 credit hours) based upon successful admission to the visual arts program and earning "C" or above on all courses:

 - Appalachian State University – BFA in Studio Art

 - East Carolina University – BFA in Art